 It is recommended to read README and Key Concepts before you start working with VictoriaLogs.

-Pre-built binaries for VictoriaLogs are availble at the releases page.
-Just download archive for the needed Operating system and architecture, unpack it and run victoria-logs-prod from it.
+Pre-built binaries for VictoriaLogs are available at the releases page.
+Just download the archive for the needed operating system and architecture, unpack it, and run victoria-logs-prod from it.

 For example, the following commands download VictoriaLogs archive for Linux/amd64, unpack and run it:

 VictoriaLogs is ready for data ingestion and querying at the TCP port 9428 now!
-It has no any external dependencies, so it may run in various environments without additional setup and configuration.
+It has no external dependencies, so it can run in various environments without additional setup or configuration.
 VictoriaLogs automatically adapts to the available CPU and RAM resources.
-It also automatically setups and creates the needed indexes during data ingestion.
+It also automatically sets up and creates the needed indexes during data ingestion .

 See also: